 \section{Abstract}

-Solving large-scale linear systems problems is a central task in scientific and industrial computing.
+Solving large-scale linear systems problems is a cornerstone in scientific and industrial computing.
 Classical iterative solvers face increasing difficulty as the number of unknowns becomes large, while fully quantum linear solvers require fault-tolerant resources that remain far beyond near-term feasibility.
-Here we propose a quantum-accelerated conjugate gradient (QACG) framework in which a fault-tolerant quantum algorithm is used exclusively to construct a spectrally informed initial guess for a classical conjugate gradient (CG) solver.
-Rather than replacing classical kernels, the quantum subroutine functions as a cooperative accelerator that selectively suppresses low-energy spectral components responsible for slow classical convergence.
-We analyze the total runtime and resource requirements of this integrated quantum-HPC platform for the 3D Poisson equation.
-A central feature of QACG is a controllable decomposition of the condition number between the quantum and the classical solver, enabling flexible allocation of computational effort across quantum and classical resources.
-Under explicit architectural assumptions, we identify regimes in which this cooperative strategy yields a runtime advantage over purely classical approaches while requiring substantially fewer quantum resources than end-to-end quantum linear solvers.
-These results illustrate a concrete pathway toward the scientific and industrial use of early-stage fault-tolerant quantum computing and point to a scalable hybrid paradigm in which quantum devices act as accelerators within high-performance computing workflows rather than as standalone replacements.
+Here we propose a quantum-accelerated conjugate gradient (QACG) method in which a fault-tolerant quantum algorithm is used exclusively to construct a spectrally informed initial guess for a classical conjugate gradient (CG) solver.
+We estimate the total runtime and resource requirements of an integrated quantum-HPC platform for the 3D Poisson equation.
+A central feature of QACG is the controllable decomposition of the condition number between the quantum and the classical solver, enabling flexible allocation of computational effort.
+Under explicit architectural assumptions, we identify regimes in which QACG yields a runtime advantage over purely classical approaches while requiring substantially fewer quantum resources than end-to-end quantum linear solvers.
+These results illustrate a concrete pathway toward the scientific and industrial use of early-stage fault-tolerant quantum computing and point to a integrated paradigm in which quantum devices act as accelerators within high-performance computing workflows.